 - It is an easy way to allow other persons to handle their case who have better experience and expertise in the matters.

-- It protects elderly clients helping them out to take the correct decision or helping them out and taking the correct decisions which are beneficial to them.
+- It protects elderly clients, helps them out to make the correct decision, helps them out, and takes the correct decisions that are beneficial to them.

 - POA is preferred when a client is comfortable with the agent being appointed as the power of attorney holder.

-- The principal has the power to either put power of attorney in place ahead of time or could revoke the power of attorney.
+- The principal has the power to either put power of attorney in place ahead of time or could revoke a power of attorney.

 - Through a power of attorney, a person gets liberty and relief that the matters would be handled with care as the agent appointed would have the significant and required expertise in the decisions to be taken.

-- There may be cases where the agent appointed, could be proven untrustworthy over the period of time.
+- There may be cases where the agent appointed could be proven untrustworthy over a period of time.